100 ml. / 3.4 fl oz:

 On a frosty winter afternoon, a fiery gentleman finishes his toilette by dabbing on a preparation of Neroli and Violet.
 He draws down his cuffs, dons a heavy fur and strides out in polished leather boots.
 As he rides off on his sledge, the woody scent of Fir fills the air.
 Beyond the snow-laden trees, on a clearing bathed in amber light, his fateful duel awaits.

-Developed in conjunction with Yann Vasnier
+Developed with Yann Vasnier.

 Taking you through the account of a fiery gentlemen’s duel in a forest outside St. Petersburg.
 A scent that travels, like a bullet in the air, from a cold exterior to a warm heart.

 Large 100 ml / 3.4 fl oz. bottle of the highest Italian quality with our signature ‘A’ engraved metal cap, as well as the newest technology for an invisible spray tube.

 - Alexander Pushkin, the Great Russian author, was married to a great beauty named Natalie Gonchareva.
 Among her admirers was George d’Anthès, a young French officer.
 Their constant flirtation infuriated Pushkin and provoked the imminent duel.
 Wounded by d’Anthès, Pushkin perished two days later.